RenardiAdryan/Flappy-Bird-Game-using-OpenGL/Hardware Flappy Console/readme.md

-## This is a glimps for the hardware
+## This is a glimps of the hardware
 This consist of
   1. GY-25 Gyro
   2. STM32f103